 - PSHE/RSE - identity, mental health and wellbeing, challenging sterotypes, families

 - Geography - sustainability and climate change, challenging sterotypes through comparison studies of cities around the world

-- History - study of past events and the impact of these of different groups of people, significant people from diverse backgrounds who embody the school motto, "Be the Change"
+- History - study of past events and the impact of these on different groups of people, significant people from diverse backgrounds who embody the school motto, "Be the Change"

-- English - purposefully chosen texts that reflect our pupils and different groups of people (more information about our texts and reading curriculum can be found here)
+- English - purposefully chosen texts that reflect our pupils and different groups of people.
+More information about our texts can be found here.